Preparing Kids to Move

 Preparing to Move

-First, make sure your children know that they can ask you any question and you’ll give
+First, make sure your children know that they can ask you any question and you’ll give them

-children.
-And you can make it fun, too!
+can make it fun, too!
 Just set time aside and make everyone is home.

 Give your child a plan for their room.
-Providing your child with as much information as you
+Providing your child with as much information as you can

-everything in their room so they can rearrange things before move day.
+their room so they can rearrange things before move day.

 Encourage your child to create an address book where addresses of friends, teachers,